Brexit: what’s changed

 After the UK leaves the EU, the free movement of people will end but there will be a transition period until 1 January 2021.
 EU, EEA and Swiss citizens arriving for the first time in the UK during this period will be able to work for 3 months or less at a time without needing to apply for status.

-EU, EEA and Swiss citizens who want to work in the UK for longer than 3 months during this period will need to apply for European temporary leave to remain.
+EU, EEA and Swiss citizens arriving during this period who want to live and work in the UK for longer than 3 months will need to apply for European temporary leave to remain.
 They’ll then be able to live and work in the UK for 36 months from the date their leave is granted.

 Irish citizens will continue to have the right to work in the UK under Common Travel Area arrangements.

 What employers of EU citizens need to do until 1 January 2021

 You can get detailed guidance on employing EU, EEA and Swiss citizens after we leave the EU.

 You should continue to conduct right to work checks on all prospective employees.

 You can find out how to carry out right to work checks, why you need to do them, and which documents you can use in the right to work checks employer’s guide.

 New guidance on how to carry out right to work checks from 1 January 2021 will be issued in due course.